smeuser/3dtransformation/README.md

 ## known issues

 - there is no backface culling implemented (prevent showing vertices or edges which should be covered by other objects)

+## History

+This project was created on 2005 with java 1.2.
+The intention was to just learn java and object-oriented programming through my qualification.
+There are no modern software development concepts applied which are currently must haves like design patterns, SOLID or dependency injection.
+The only concept I did try to follow was the MVC pattern by my personal understanding.
+To this time just learning java was the key, and I did try to do more than my qualification was about to teach me to this point.